 R.L.
-Burnside (Fat Possum), Gene Ween and Dave Dreiwitz (Ween), Produced and recorded an album with Gary Burger of The Monks, C. J. Ramone (The Ramones) and Gary Weiss (Link Wray), Murder Junkees (G.G.
-Allin), Interviewed with Chuck Berry, Hubert Sumlin (Howlin Wolf, Muddy Waters), Robert Gordon band featuring Slim Jim Phantom (Stray Cats), Glen Matlock (Sex Pistols), Chris Spedding (Roxy Music), Pinetop Perkins, Odd Jobs who toured in support with DJ Shadow (Caroline), Grant Hart (Hüsker Dü, Nova Mob ), Slim Dunlap (The Replacements), Levon Helm (The Band), James Cotton, Jonny Lang, Chris Valdala (Chuck Mangione) and Mike Vax (Tower of Power).
+Burnside (Fat Possum), Gene Ween and Dave Dreiwitz (Ween), Produced and recorded with Gary Burger of The Monks, C. J. Ramone (The Ramones) and Gary Weiss (Link Wray), Murder Junkees (G.G.
+Allin).
+Interviewed with Chuck Berry, Hubert Sumlin (Howlin Wolf, Muddy Waters), Robert Gordon band featuring Slim Jim Phantom (Stray Cats), Glen Matlock (Sex Pistols), Chris Spedding (Roxy Music), Pinetop Perkins, Odd Jobs who toured in support with DJ Shadow (Caroline), Grant Hart (Hüsker Dü, Nova Mob ), Slim Dunlap (The Replacements), Levon Helm (The Band), James Cotton, Jonny Lang, Chris Valdala (Chuck Mangione) and Mike Vax (Tower of Power).

-A founding member of over thirty Rock, Punk, Blues, Jazz, Classical, Roma, Surf, Rock-a-billy, Country, Swing, Ambient, Garage, bands including Fuck Knights (Munster Records (Spain), Crustacean Records, Big Action), The Sex Rays (Pinata Records, Big Action Records), Trim Reaper, Guitarzan Vs. Bazzilla featuring Drumasaurus Rex (Chicken Katsu Records - Japan, Bare Ass Records), Liquid, Schwa, Streets of Acid, Lajamanu, Sasparilla, The Fires of 1918: Fantome Rosu Duo, Bootstrap Family Band, some of which performed with Robert Belfour, Reverend John Wilkins, Black Diamond Heavies, Black Time, , Brimstone Howl, Crusaders of Love, Fleshtones, Greenhornes, Human Eye, The Hussy, Hypstrz, Jacuzzi Boys, King Khan & BBQ Show, Lover!, Monotonix, Peelander-Z, The Points, Juke Joint Duo (Lightin' Malcolm and Cedric Burnside).
+A founding member of many Rock, Punk, Blues, Jazz, Classical, Roma, Surf, Rock-a-billy, Country, Swing, Ambient, Garage, bands including Fuck Knights (Munster Records (Spain), Crustacean Records, Big Action), The Sex Rays (Pinata Records, Big Action Records), Trim Reaper, Guitarzan Vs. Bazzilla featuring Drumasaurus Rex (Chicken Katsu Records - Japan, Bare Ass Records), Liquid, Schwa, Streets of Acid, Lajamanu, Sasparilla, The Fires of 1918: Fantome Rosu Duo, Bootstrap Family Band, some of which performed with Robert Belfour, Reverend John Wilkins, Black Diamond Heavies, Black Time, , Brimstone Howl, Crusaders of Love, Fleshtones, Greenhornes, Human Eye, The Hussy, Hypstrz, Jacuzzi Boys, King Khan & BBQ Show, Lover!, Monotonix, Peelander-Z, The Points, Juke Joint Duo (Lightin' Malcolm and Cedric Burnside).

 Hastings 3000 has toured extensively throughout the United States, Polynesia, Canada, Caribbean, Central America, Africa, United Kingdom, Iceland, Netherlands, Belgium, Puerto Rico, and Japan.
 He has played festivals and venues such as: Mt.
 Baker Blues Fest (Mt.
 Baker, WA), Stone Arch Festival (Minneapolis, MN), Experience Music Project (Seattle, WA), Festival for Project Earth, 10,000 Lakes Festival, South By Southwest Music Festival, (Austin, TX), Hoolie Fest, BBQ and Blues Festival, Deep Blues Festival (Mississippi,MS), Surly Festival, Schlitz Kickin' Festival, Memory Lanes Block Party, Art-A-Whirl Festival, Zombie Pub Crawl Festival, Sound Unseen Music and Film Festival, CMJ (New York City, New York).

-Hastings 3000 has been featured or interviewed in documentaries (TPT/PBS), national and international newspapers, television shows (Nippon TV - Japan), cable broadcasts (CNN), and is now touring in support of the new album, "INVASIVE SPECIES".
+Hastings 3000 has been featured and interviewed in documentaries (TPT/PBS), national and international newspapers, television shows (Nippon TV - Japan), cable broadcasts (CNN), and is now touring in support of the new album, "INVASIVE SPECIES".